vpenades/DynamicMenus/README.md

 }
 ```

-Technically, you only need to implement these interfaces in your own ViewModels, and bind the properties to `DynamicContextMenu.ItemsSource`
+Technically, you only need to implement these interfaces in your own ViewModels.

 Then, you can bind a collection of `IMenuItemViewModel` view models to a `DynamicContextMenu`